Oiling out is a technique used in oil painting to restore the colour and finish of a painting before varnishing.

 When should you oil out a painting?

-If your oil painting has become dull in areas, you may have fallen victim to a phenomenon called ‘sinking in’, whereby the oil in the paint is absorbed and essentially lost to previous layers of the painting.
+If your oil painting has become dull in areas, you may have fallen victim to a phenomenon called ‘sinking in’.
+This is where the oil in the paint is absorbed and essentially lost to previous layers of the painting.

 This cause of this could be that:

 - The surface you are painting on is absorbent.
-It could be that the primer you’ve used is acting as a porous layer, soaking up the oil in your paint.
+It could be that the primer you’ve used is acting as a porous layer.
+This layer will soak up some of the oil in your paint

 - You’re not using enough medium in the top layers of your painting.